nivishnaa-sri/SHEshield/README.md

 SHEild is a Women Safety & Smart Alert System designed to provide quick emergency assistance through a one-tap SOS feature.

-This repository contains the backend API built using Node.js, Express, and MongoDB.
+This repository contains the backend API built using Django,SQLite,React.

 The backend handles: